marnusw/waterline-sails.io.js/README.md

   id: 1,                    // The primary record to update.
   association: 'attrName',  // The association attribute.
   foreignId: 3,             // The id of an existing record to add onto/remove from the association, OR
-  foreignData: {...}        // Data to create a new record to add onto/remove from the association.
+  foreignData: {...}        // Data to create a new record to add onto the association.
 };

 // Then do either